 MALA 70903 Preparing for the Challenges of the Twenty-first Century.
-The last two decades of the 20th century have ushered in tumultuous changes in the political landscape, changes that would have an indelible impact on the emerging society of the 21st century.
-This course is designed to provide a forum for analysis and discussion of some of the most significant issues of global politics in the post-cold war and post-modern era.
-While the attempt is to dissect these issues primarily on their own terms, we also discuss the challenges they pose to U.S. foreign policy as we enter the 21st century.
+The last two decades of the 20th century ushered in tumultuous changes in the economic, social, and political landscape.
+These transformations would have an indelible impact on the emerging society of the 21st century.
+This course is designed to provide a forum for analysis and discussion of some of the most significant issues of global politics in the new Millennium.
+While the attempt is to dissect these issues primarily on their own terms, we also discuss the challenges they pose to the United States and the global community.

 MALA 70923 Islam and Politics in the Middle East.
-Since there is no separation between state and church in Islam, no study of Middle Eastern politics is complete without analyzing the pervasive role of Islam in cultural and political life.
+Since there is no separation between state and church in Islam, no study of the Muslim World is complete without analyzing the pervasive role of Islam in cultural and political life.
 The course, however, does not concentrate on Islamic theology; rather, the focus is on politics of Islam and how it molds political discourse and agenda.
-After the study of origins and historical development of Islamic political theory, the focus shifts to explaining the use of post-World War II Islamic revival.
+After the study of origins and historical development of Islamic political theory, the focus would shift to explaining the use of post-World War II Islamic revival.
 In this connection, the problematics of democratization in the Muslim world and the prospects for Islamic governments are discussed.

 MALA 70933 Food and Philosophy.
 Philosophical examinations of moral, aesthetic, ontological, and epistemological issues concerning food are topics studied and discussed in this course.
-Such issues as vegetarianism; ethical issues regarding food additives, food politics and feminism; food as art; food as a metaphor of life; cultures (e.g., Mayan and Japanese) characterized by their cuisine; and recipes as a model of justified rational procedures are covered during the semester.
+Such issues as vegetarianism; ethical issues regarding food additives, food politics and feminism; food as art; food as a metaphor of life; cultures (e.g., Mayan and Japanese) characterized by their cusine; and recipes as a model of justified rational procedures are covered during the semester.
 One of the key concepts developed to handle these issues effectively is foodmaking as a thoughtful practice, where "practice" is understood by the American pragmatists, Peirce and Dewey.